Chart Color Schemes

 Anna Bay has a typical household mix, with a lower-than-average median household size

 Family households account for 70.5% of all households, including 22.7% couples with children, 36.2% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 29.5%, with lone person households at 27.0% and group households comprising 2.7%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 29.5%, with lone person households at 27.0% and group households comprising 2.7%.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households